LegolasVzla/django-twitter-spark/README.md

 	[sparkConf]
 	SPARK_WORKERS = <host:port,...>
+	SPARK_UDF_FILE=/udf.zip

 - postgresdbConf section: fill in with your own PostgreSQL credentials.
 By default, DB_HOST and DB_PORT in PostgreSQL are localhost/5432.

 - tweepyConf section: register a [Tweepy account](https://developer.twitter.com/en/apply-for-access) and fill in with your own credentials.

-- sparkConf section: list of master workers to start spark.
+- sparkConf section: list of master workers to start spark and path where are defined pyspark udf (udf/pyspark_udf.py for this project)

 Then, activate your virtualenv already installed (by default, is called ```env``` in the ```Makefile```):